willfurnass/sheffield_hpc/sharc/software/apps/vasp.rst

     module load apps/vasp/5.4.1.05Feb16/intel-17.0.0-openmpi-2.0.1

-    mpiexec -np $NSLOTS vasp_std
+    mpirun vasp_std

-The script requests 4 cores using the Open MPI parallel environment ``mpi`` with a runtime of 30 mins and 2G of real memory per core.
+The script requests 4 cores using the Open MPI parallel environment ``mpi`` with a runtime of 30 mins and 2 GB of real memory per core.

 Installation notes